K. Satchidanandan

-K. Satchidanandan (1946) is an Indian poet and critic, writing in Malayalam and English.
+K. Satchidanandan (born 28 May 1946) is an Indian poet and critic, writing in Malayalam and English.
 A pioneer of modern poetry in Malayalam, a bilingual literary critic, playwright, editor, columnist and translator, he is the former editor of Indian Literature journal and the former secretary of Sahitya Akademi.
 He is also social advocate for secular anti-caste views, supporting causes like environment, human rights and free software and is a well known speaker on issues concerning contemporary Indian literature.
 He is the festival director of Kerala Literature Festival.

 Life and career

 Koyamparambath Satchidanandan was born in 1946 in Pulloot, a village in Kodungallur in the Thrissur District of Kerala.

 After his early education in a village school, he was graduated in biology from the Christ College, Irinjalakuda, and had his Masters in English from Maharaja's College, Ernakulam.
 He obtained his PhD in post-structuralist poetics from the University of Calicut.
 He joined as a lecturer in English at K.K.T.M.
 Govt.
-College, Pulloot in 1968, and moved to Christ College, Irinjalakuda, in 1970 where he became a Professor of English.
+College, Pulloot in 1968, and moved to Christ College, Irinjalakuda, in 1970 where he became a professor of English.
 He voluntarily retired from this post in 1992 to take up the editorship of Indian Literature, the English journal of the Indian National Academy in Delhi.
-In 1996 he was nominated Secretary, the chief executive, of the Academy, a post from which he retired in 2006.
+In 1996 he was nominated Secretary, the chief executive, of the academy, a post from which he retired in 2006.
 Later he served as a Consultant to the Indian Government's Department of Higher Education and to the National Translation Mission.
 He also worked as Director, School of Translation Studies and Training at the Indira Gandhi National Open University, Delhi.
 He edited 'The Katha Library of Indian Literature', 'The Library of South Asian Literature' and Beyond Borders, a journal of South Asian literature and ideas.